microsoft/dynamics365-customerservice-wem-samples/doc/3rdPartyIntegration/Export/Historic/readme.md

 1. In the search results, under **Services**, select **Storage accounts**, and then select **Create**.

 1. On the **Basics** tab, select your subscription, resource group, and a unique name for your storage account.
-Storage account names must be between 3 and 24 characters in length and may contain nnly numbers and lowercase letters.
+Storage account names must be between 3 and 24 characters in length and may contain only numbers and lowercase letters.

 1. Select **Standard** or **Premium** for performance, depending on your performance requirements.
 More information: [Storage account setup overview](https://learn.microsoft.com/azure/storage/common/storage-account-overview).